FixNation Landing Page

 I wish I was more bold with design exploration between the MVP and V3 stages.
 A potential solution could have been conducting more frequent competitive analysis to gain inspiration.

 This gave me a glimpse into what it's like to work in industry alongside developers in agile sprints; explaining how to export files and designating a single source (prototype) of truth in Figma led to more successful handoffs.
-When working with designers, I learned the importance of contextualizing and explaining design decisions.
+When working with designers, I learned the importance of contextualizing design decisions.

 It was an honor to help tell FixNation's story to the online world.
 Thank you to Karn and Kimberlie for being our #1 supporters and communicators throughout.
 Fun fact: these superstars have served more than 250,000 cats!